ColbySacky/MEEN432Sp2024_ColbySacky/Project_4/Project_4_README.md

 I believe the issues are in the regenerative breaking in the acceleration controls section (Longitudinal model).
 If that isn't the problem, it could also be that I may have connected my models wrong.
 Any advice would be greatly appreciated.
 Thank you in advance!

+NOTE: IF YOU SEE THIS COME BACK IN AN HOUR, SOMETHING HAPPENED TO MY CODE, IT was JUST WORKING!!!